Crasus Dome Oita

-Crasus Dome Õita is a retractable roof, multi-purpose stadium in the city of Ōita in Ōita Prefecture on Kyushu Island in Japan.
+Crasus Dome Ōita is a retractable roof, multi-purpose stadium in the city of Ōita in Ōita Prefecture on Kyushu Island in Japan.

+History

 The stadium was built for Ōita Prefecture, which still owns it.
 Design was led by the famous architect Kisho Kurokawa and his firm Kisho Kurokawa Architect & Associates, and construction was carried out by a construction group led by the Takenaka Corporation.
 The stadium opened as Oita Stadium in May 2001.